Lycée La Fontaine (Niger)

 Lycée La Fontaine in Niamey, Niger, is a French-speaking international school attached to the French Embassy.
 It was established in 1962.
 In 2021 it had some 876 students (32% French, 68% local and from other countries) and 56 educators.

+It is directly operated by the Agency for French Education Abroad (AEFE), an agency of the French government.

 The school takes students from primary to lycée (high school) level.